shaojiabing/FediLive/README.md

     Ensure you have MongoDB installed and running.
 Edit the `config/config.yaml` file with your MongoDB connection details, API tokens, and logging preferences.

+    Each machine must have MongoDB installed.
+In config.yaml, set mongodb_central to the same machine and mongodb_local to the local machine itself.
+For the API, apply for central_token at https://instances.social/api/token.
+This token will be used to collect the list of Mastodon instances.
+For details, please see https://instances.social/.

+    To allow every machine to access the MongoDB on the central node, I suggest changing the net.bindIp setting in the MongoDB configuration file (mongo.conf) to 0.0.0.0.
+Additionally, I recommend changing the port and adding an access username and password to prevent access by unauthorized personnel.

     ```yaml
     mongodb_central:
       username: "central_admin"